- Rank: 76

 I created the chart after the Sept.
 2018 plunge in the markets got underway because some of my friends asked me how low the markets could go.
 The initial plunge halted itself at the upper trend line which connected the March 2009 low to the first major low in the recovery.
 Because that trend line held the uptrend remains unbroken.
 Since the trend line held we have had a powerful rally back up.
 This volatile action to the downside and the big rebound back up is tracing out what technicians call a broadening pattern.
 Those patterns develop when markets are really volatile.
 I'd say that the potential trade war with China and the perception that the Fed might be unwilling to backstop our markets are what produced the big downdraft in the Fall.
 The same items appear to have caused the big rebound.
 It nows looks as if the trade war will end and that the Fed is indeed chaired by a person willing to backstop the markets.
 Many believe that broadening patterns are bearish.
 The evidence isn't so clear that they are.
 Tom Bulkowski has research on the matter and it did appear to me that the average decline from the patterns, if they break downward, are more severe than the upside breakouts.
 But like everything else we will have to wait and see.
 Personally, I'm going to stay defensive until the monthly MACD turns.

 Trend lines can help spot important inflection points and have I put a lot on this chart.
 Since the December 24 low, we have had a tremendous push back toward the highs (within 4%).
 This chart includes three breadth measures.
 Total NYSE advance decline line, stocks only NYSE advance decline line and % NYSE stocks trading above their 200 day moving average.
-We had a breakout in the SPX this past week above the October, November and recent highs.
+We had a recent breakout in the SPX above the October, November and recent highs.
 Despite the breakout we only had one of the three breadth indicators confirm the new high, the total A/D line.
-Neither the stocks only or the % over 200 day indicators confirm.
-Likewise there is a negative divergence between RSI and price on the most recent push up.
-This, the breadth indicators not confirming and the overbought VIX suggest to me that some sort of corrective action is forthcoming.
+Neither the stocks only or the % over 200 day indicators confirm, but it won't take much more upside for confirmation to occur.

 This is a commonly used Vanguard ETF that mimics that entire market.
 It provides greater diversification than the SPY that mimics the S&P 500.
 Accordingly, I prefer it.
 It has only existed 20 or so years, so its chart is not as long as the SPX presented above.
 Similarly I've marked the MACD buy and sells with green and red vertical dotted lines.....